 Reko has a \$20,000 revolver available.
-Based on our current lender defined margining capabilities, our borrowings are limited to \$19,449.
-The Company had a positive cash balance at April 30, 2017 and had not utilized any short-term borrowings under the revolver during the quarter.
+Based on our current lender defined margining capabilities, borrowings up to the limit of \$20,000 were allowable of which approximately \$14,071 was unused and available at the end of the quarter.
 Under the terms of our credit facilities, Reko must achieve certain financial covenants including a maximum Total Debt to Tangible Net Worth, a minimum Current Ratio and a minimum Debt Service Coverage Ratio.
 As previously discussed, Reko is confident about its ability to meet these financial covenants over the next fiscal year.